 Your property’s size and location will naturally determine size and shape.
 Tiny urban sites have strict requirements regarding any construction close to boundaries; for instance, shading from other buildings or neighboring trees will also limit where you can position a pool.
 However, a clever designer can often help find solutions to such issues.

 3. Where Do I Put It?

 Once you’ve decided on the type, it’s time to work out where to position it.
 First, check council and building regulations regarding site coverage allowance, pool fencing requirements, proximity to wastewater fields, and the location of utilities such as gas, electrical, telephone, cable and water lines.
+For your fencing needs, you need to consult experts and contact them to know what materials are best for your project.
 Other factors to consider include:

 - View from inside the house and the rest of the garden.
 Adding lighting or water features will make it more attractive when not in use.
 Seeing the pool from the house is essential if you have children.

 - Does the location maximize sun exposure to help keep the water temperature warm?
 Large trees around it will block the sun, and their leaves will drop into the water.